 Breakfast burritos are possibly the ultimate in morning grab ‘n’ go perfection.
 A warm portable meal that can easily be held in one hand, you really can’t go wrong with this tortilla-wrapped breakfast option.

 This is also a great way to try out a little something from these two restaurants on the cheap.
-Blackbelly is consistently rated as one of the top restaurants in the Denver-Boulder area, and Santo is still doing gangbusters for dinner and sometimes difficult to get a table.
-(There are plans for Santo to start lunch service sometime this year.)
+Blackbelly is consistently rated as one of the top restaurants in the Denver-Boulder area, and Santo is still a popular dinner spot and sometimes difficult to get a table.

-Please note: I was invited by the folks doing PR for Blackbelly and Santo to participate in the burrito challenge free of charge.
-Besides the validated card worth $2 upon redemption, no additional financial compensation was received for this post.
+Please note: I was invited by the folks doing PR for Blackbelly and Santo to try the burritos free of charge.
+No additional financial compensation was received for this post.
 Opinions expressed here are my own.

 1. Plan your route

 Blackbelly and Santo serve their burritos Monday – Friday, 7 – 11 am, and the restaurants are about 10 minutes away from each other in Boulder (see map).
 Santo is nearer to the downtown Boulder/Pearl Street area and Blackbelly is past CU Boulder’s East Campus and close to the office parks of east Boulder.
 To complete the challenge, you have to hit both restaurants, so plan your route accordingly to avoid doubling back on your drive, especially if you’re on your way to work.

 2. Bring at least a Hamilton (and some Washingtons)